armbian/sunxi-DT-overlays/examples/README.md

 #### i2c-apds9960.dts
 - overlay for an apds9960 sensor connected to the I2C bus
 - bindings documentation: [apds9960.txt](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/Documentation/devicetree/bindings/iio/light/apds9960.txt)
-- requires activating the I2C bus the device is connected to by a kernel provided overlay (i.e. `overlays=i2c1`)
+- may require activating the I2C bus by a kernel provided overlay (i.e. `overlays=i2c1`) to set pin muxing
 - may require changing the interrupt GPIO specifier
 - using external pull-up resistor on the interrupt line is highly recommended if the module doesn't have one